Abdulboss7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The current and parent directories should not be taken into account Hidden directories should be counted
 Task 12 Create a script that displays the 10 newest files in the current directory.
+Task 13 Create a script that takes a list of words as input and prints only words that appear exactly once.